 9. Who is responsible for the Health and Safety of the pupil?

-The University as a whole is responsible for the Health and Safety of the pupil, however it would be the responsibility of each School/Directorate to ensure that the pupil is given a Health and Safety briefing on their first day.
+The University as a whole is responsible for the Health and Safety of the pupil, however it would be the responsibility of each School/Department to ensure that the pupil is given a Health and Safety briefing on their first day.

 For further information on the points that need to be covered when addressing health and safety please click here